-Addiction Dog Food receives the Advisor’s above-average rating of 4 stars.
+Addiction Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Addiction Viva La Venison was selected to represent the others in the line for this review.
+Addiction Viva La Venison Grain Free was selected to represent the other products in the line for this review.

 Dry Dog Food